E.I.F.S. and Traditional Stucco

-So what is Exterior Insulation and Finish Systems or E.I.F.S.?
+What is Exterior Insulation and Finish Systems (E.I.F.S.)?

 EIFS is a non-bearing wall system.
-It was developed in Germany after World War II to resurface masonry buildings that had been devastated by the war.
-Subsequently, EIFS was introduced to the United States in 1969.
+It was originally developed in postwar Germany.
+Originally, its purpose was to resurface masonry buildings that had been devastated by the war.
+In 1969, it was first used in the United States.
 Ever since, it has been a popular choice for many builders and architects, mainly in the construction of commercial buildings.
-However, EIFS is also popular in residential construction.
-Also called “synthetic stucco,” EIFS consists of a multi-layer exterior barrier-type system designed to prevent moisture intrusion into exterior walls.
+However, EIFS is also popular in home construction.
+Also called “synthetic stucco,” EIFS consists of a multi-layer exterior barrier-type system designed to prevent water intrusion in exterior walls.

-- Panels of expanded polystyrene foam insulation board (material similar to foam coffee cups) which are installed with adhesive or mechanically fastened to the substrate, which is usually plywood, oriented strandboard or exterior-type gypsum board.
+- Panels of expanded polystyrene foam insulation board (similar to foam coffee cups).
+These are installed with adhesive or mechanically fastened to the substrate, which is usually plywood, oriented strandboard or exterior-type gypsum board.

-- A polymer-cement base coat that is troweled over the foam insulation panels.
+- A polymer-cement base coat.
+This is troweled over the foam insulation panels.

-- A glass fiber reinforcing mesh is laid over the polystyrene insulation panels and fully embedded in the base coat.
+- A glass fiber reinforcing mesh.
+This is laid over the polystyrene insulation panels and embedded in the base coat.

-- A 100% acrylic color-integral finish coat is then troweled over the base coat and reinforcing mesh.
+- A 100% acrylic color-integral finish coat.
+This is then troweled over the base coat and reinforcing mesh.